Review: A Grüner Veltliner from Austria’s Star Non-Alcoholic Brand Zeronimo

 Texture/Mouthfeel

-What to pair with Zeronimo Gruner Veltliner
+What to pair with Zeronimo Grüner Veltliner

 Overall, this is an elegant and really well-made dealcoholized white that a wine fan will truly enjoy, whether they are a non-drinker or not.
 It doesn’t taste like a dealcoholized wine and someone who didn’t know might be fooled into thinking it was a regular wine with a lower alcohol volume.
-If you’re new to wines from Austria, or even new to thinking about wine and its various facets, you may not understand why this wine is special but it’s worth just trusting me on this one!
+If you’re new to wines from Austria, or even new to thinking about non-alcoholic wine and its various facets, you may not understand why this wine is special but it’s worth just trusting me on this one!

 Where to Buy Zeronimo in the U.S.